KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_002_BasicGltfStructure.md

 ## Reading and managing external data

 Reading and processing a glTF asset starts with parsing the JSON structure.
 After the structure has been parsed, the [`buffer`](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0/#reference-buffer) and [`image`](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0/#reference-image) objects are available in the top-level `buffers` and `images` arrays, respectively.
-Each of these objects may refer blocks of binary data.
+Each of these objects may refer to blocks of binary data.
 For further processing, this data is read into memory.
-Usually, the data will be be stored in an array, so that they may be looked up using the same index that is used for referring to the `buffer` or `image` object that they belong to.
+Usually, the data will be be stored in an array so that they may be looked up using the same index that is used for referring to the `buffer` or `image` object that they belong to.

 ## Binary data in `buffers`